-Afilias operates a state-of-the-art EPP-based Shared Registration System (SRS) that is secure, stable and reliable.
+Afilias operates a state-of-the-art EPP-based SRS that is secure, stable and reliable.
 The SRS is a critical component of registry operations that must balance the business requirements for the registry and its customers, such as numerous domain acquisition and management functions.
 The SRS meets or exceeds all ICANN requirements given that Afilias:

-• Operates a secure, stable and reliable SRS which updates in real-time and in full compliance with Specification 6 of the new gTLD Registry Agreement;

-• Is committed to continuously enhancing our SRS to meet existing and future needs;

-• Currently exceeds contractual requirements and will perform in compliance with Specification 10 of the new gTLD Registry Agreement;

-• Provides SRS functionality and staff, financial, and other resources to more than adequately meet the technical needs of this TLD, and;

-• Manages the SRS with a team of experienced technical professionals who can seamlessly integrate this TLD into the Afilias registry platform and support the TLD in a secure, stable and reliable manner.
+- Operates a secure, stable and reliable SRS which updates in real-time and in full compliance with Specification 6 of the new gTLD Registry Agreement; - Is committed to continuously enhancing our SRS to meet existing and future needs; - Currently exceeds contractual requirements and will perform in compliance with Specification 10 of the new gTLD Registry Agreement; - Provides SRS functionality and staff, financial, and other resources to more than adequately meet the technical needs of this gTLD; and, - Manages the SRS with a team of experienced technical professionals who can seamlessly integrate this g TLD into the Afilias registry platform and support the gTLD in a secure, stable and reliable manner.

-Description of operation of the SRS, including diagrams
+Description of Operation of the SRS, Including Diagrams

-Afilias' SRS provides the same advanced functionality as that used in the .INFO and .ORG registries, as well as the fourteen other TLDs currently supported by Afilias.
+Afilias' SRS provides the same advanced functionality as that used in the .ORG registry, as well as the fifteen other TLDs currently supported by Afilias.
 The Afilias registry system is standards-compliant and utilizes proven technology, ensuring global familiarity for registrars, and it is protected by our massively provisioned infrastructure that mitigates the risk of disaster.

-EPP functionality is described fully in our response to question #25; please consider those answers incorporated here by reference.
-An abbreviated list of Afilias SRS functionality includes:
+An abbreviated list of Afilias SRS functionality includes the list below.
+EPP functionality is described fully in our response to Evaluation Question #25.

-• Domain registration: Afilias provides registration of names in the TLD, in both ASCII and IDN forms, to accredited registrars via EPP and a web-based administration tool.

-• Domain renewal: Afilias provides services that allow registrars the ability to renew domains under sponsorship at any time.
-Further, the registry performs the automated renewal of all domain names at the expiration of their term, and allows registrars to rescind automatic renewals within a specified number of days after the transaction for a full refund.

-• Transfer: Afilias provides efficient and automated procedures to facilitate the transfer of sponsorship of a domain name between accredited registrars.
-Further, the registry enables bulk transfers of domains under the provisions of the Registry-Registrar Agreement.

-• RGP and restoring deleted domain registrations: Afilias provides support for the Redemption Grace Period (RGP) as needed, enabling the restoration of deleted registrations.

-• Other grace periods and conformance with ICANN guidelines: Afilias provides support for other grace periods that are evolving as standard practice inside the ICANN community.
-In addition, the Afilias registry system supports the evolving ICANN guidelines on IDNs.
+- Domain registration: provides registration of names in the gTLD, in both ASCII and IDN forms, to accredited registrars via EPP and a web-based administration tool. - Domain renewal: provides services that allow registrars the ability to renew domains under sponsorship at any time.
+Further, the registry performs the automated renewal of all domain names at the expiration of their term, and allows registrars to rescind automatic renewals within a specified number of days after the transaction for a full refund. - Transfer: provides efficient and automated procedures to facilitate the transfer of sponsorship of a domain name between accredited registrars.
+Further, the registry enables bulk transfers of domains under the provisions of the Registry-Registrar Agreement. - RGP and restoring deleted domain registrations: provides support for the Redemption Grace Period (RGP) as needed, enabling the restoration of deleted registrations. - Other grace periods and conformance with ICANN guidelines: provides support for other grace periods that are evolving as standard practice inside the ICANN community.
+In addition, the Afilias registry backend services system supports the evolving ICANN guidelines on IDNs.